Absolute threshold: Hearing

 The absolute threshold of hearing is the minimum sound level of a pure tone that an average ear with normal hearing can hear with no other sound present.
 The absolute threshold relates to the sound that can just be heard by the organism.

-An example of absolute threshold of hearing would be hearing a watch ticking twenty feet (six metres) away from a subject in a quiet room.

 The threshold of hearing is generally reported as the RMS sound pressure of 20 μPa (micropascals) = 2×10^{−5} pascal (Pa).
 It is approximately the quietest sound a young human with undamaged hearing can detect at 1,000 Hz.
 The threshold of hearing is frequency dependent and it has been shown that the ear's sensitivity is best at frequencies between 1 kHz and 5 kHz.

 Humans typically have a lower hearing threshold for their own names.
 Dennis P. Carmody and Michael Lewis studied this phenomenon in 2006 and found that brain regions respond to the person's name differently than they do to a random name.